LeoVanRensburg/swe-3313-fall-2025-team-07/requirements/README.md

 *   **Priority:** Must Have
 *   **Estimated Effort:** 1 day
 *   **Type:** Non-Functional
-*   **Description:** The system must validate all user inputs, including proper formatting of email addresses, credit card numbers, and other form fields, with clear error messages for invalid entries.
+*   **Description:** The system must validate all user inputs, including proper formatting of credit card numbers, phone numbers, and other form fields.
+When an email address is collected, it must be validated for proper format.
+Validation errors must be displayed with clear messages.

 **T7S-37: Manage user sessions**
 *   **Priority:** Must Have